dclelland/UrsusChat/README.md

 ### Current status

-#### 11 August 2020
+#### 23 October 2020

+Am currently spinning this project back up after a two-month break.

 The network level components are complete - the airlock library is implemented, with authentication, pokes and subscribes working smoothly.
 Channel disconnection/reconnection is handled gracefully.
 At the app level, I use a redux/unidirectional data flow pattern, and types and reducers for managing the client-side store are complete.

 At the interface level, the project is at an "MVP" stage - a user can sign in and post messages, but it's still rough around the edges, and there's a long laundry list of features that need to be built in order to get the project "feature complete".
+Top priority is getting a graph-store adaptor working in Ursus Airlock.

 I've opted to develop the interface layer in SwiftUI, as it's much faster for me to build interfaces in SwiftUI than UIKit.

-Unfortunately this decision may have been a little premature; as it stands SwiftUI implementation in the iOS 13 SDK has a few missing features and showstopper bugs - which are luckily resolved in the iOS 14 beta.
-So rather than trying to juggle different iOS versions, for now I'll just hang fire until iOS 14 drops, likely in September 2020.

 #### TestFlight